kuzzleio/documentation-old/src/guide/essentials/index.md

 ## Customize your backend

-Kuzzle can be tailored to your specific requirements thanks to the plugin engine, which lets you:
+Kuzzle can be tailored to your specific requirements thanks to the Plugin Engine, which lets you:

 * trigger actions on data-related events
 * intercept the data flow at any point of its lifecycle